emilyantosch/shc_pr3_vl/SOL2/labs/lab2/main.typ

 = Task 3: Simple Bank Account Simulator

+== Preparation
+Before implementing the solution, you must:
+1. Design a class structure for the bank account system
+2. Create a UML class diagram showing:
+  - Class name (BankAccount)
+  - All private attributes (balance, accountHolder, etc.)
+  - All public methods with their parameters and return types
+  - Constructor(s)
+3. Transfer your implementation into this class structure
+4. Only after completing the UML diagram should you begin coding

+This preparation step ensures you think about encapsulation and class design before writing code.

+== Task
 Create a simple bank account class that demonstrates encapsulation and method design.
 This task focuses on object-oriented programming principles.

 Create a `BankAccount` class with the following features: